maaddi/recipe-book/README.md

 After that extract the frontend folder you have just downloaded.
 Open another shell, navigate to the extracted folder and run the command:

-*npm install* (only for the first time you want to start the server)
+`npm install` &rarr; (only needed for the first time, when starting the server)

-After that run the command:
+After that run the following command to start the frontend server:

-*npm run ng serve*
+`npm run ng serve`

-and your frontend server should be up and running.

 ## 3. How to Use the Project
 (Pending)